OlaHulleberg/filterbox-go/README.md

 ### Prerequisites

-- Golang installed on your system
+- **Golang**: Ensure Golang is installed on your system.
-- Fyne (for UI components, if modifying the UI)
+- **Fyne**: Required for UI components if you plan to modify the UI.
+- **C Compiler**: GCC or any Golang-supported C compiler, to compile the UI.

 ### Building from Source